 We are a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments to address some of the most important unmet patient needs.
-We are developing novel, patient-focused solutions that apply our innovative science and technologies to already-approved pharmacological agents for patients suffering from pain or cancer.
+Our advanced science, patented technologies, and innovative approach to drug discovery and development have allowed us to create and commercialize a portfolio of products that aim to advance the standard of care for acute care and oncology patients.

 In August 2016, our first commercial product, SUSTOL (granisetron) extended-release injection ("SUSTOL"), was approved by the U.S. Food and Drug Administration ("FDA").
 SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens.
-SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes our proprietary Biochronomer drug delivery technology to maintain therapeutic levels of granisetron for $\geq$ 5 days.
+SUSTOL is an extended-release, injectable 5-hydroxytryptamine type 3 receptor antagonist that utilizes our proprietary Biochronomer drug delivery technology to maintain therapeutic levels of granisetron for $\geq 5$ days.
 We commenced commercial sales of SUSTOL in the U.S. in October 2016.

 In November 2017, our second commercial product, CINVANTI (aprepitant) injectable emulsion ("CINVANTI") was approved by the FDA.
 In October 2019, the FDA approved our supplemental New Drug Application ("sNDA") for CINVANTI to expand the indication and recommended dosage to include the 130 mg single-dose regimen for patients receiving moderately emetogenic cancer chemotherapy ("MEC").
-CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin as a single-dose regimen, delayed nausea and vomiting associated with initial and repeat courses of MEC as a 3-day regimen.
+CINVANTI, in combination with other antiemetic agents, is indicated in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of highly emetogenic cancer chemotherapy (HEC) including high-dose cisplatin as a single-dose regimen, delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy (MEC) as a single-dose regimen, and nausea and vomiting associated with initial and repeat courses of MEC as a 3-day regimen.
 CINVANTI is an intravenous ("IV") formulation of aprepitant, a substance P/neurokinin-1 ("NK1") receptor antagonist.
-CINVANTI is the first and only IV formulation of an NK1 receptor antagonist indicated for the prevention of acute and delayed nausea and vomiting associated with MEC that is free of synthetic surfactants, including polysorbate 80.
 We commenced commercial sales of CINVANTI in the U.S. in January 2018.
-In February 2019, the FDA approved our sNDA for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV injection when added to the current standard of care.
+In February 2019, the FDA approved our sNDA for CINVANTI, for IV use, which expanded the administration of CINVANTI beyond the initially approved administration method (a 30-minute IV infusion) to include a 2-minute IV injection.

-In September 2020, our third commercial product, ZYNRELEF (also known as HTX-011) was granted a marketing authorization by the European Commission ("EC").
+In September 2020, our third approved product, ZYNRELEFTM (also known as HTX-011) was granted a marketing authorization by the European Commission.
+As of January 1, 2021, ZYNRELEF is approved in 31 European countries including the countries of the European Union and European Economic Area and the United Kingdom.
 ZYNRELEF is indicated for the treatment of somatic postoperative pain from small- to medium-sized surgical wounds in adults.
-The marketing authorization follows the European Medicines Agency's positive opinion from the Committee for Medicinal Products from Human Use in July 2020.
-The EC's centralized marketing authorization is valid for the 27 countries that are members of the European Union ("EU"), and the other countries in the European Economic Area ("EEA").
 ZYNRELEF, a non-opioid, is a dual-acting, fixed-dose combination of the local anesthetic bupivacaine with a low dose of the nonsteroidal anti-inflammatory drug meloxicam.
 It is the first and only extended-release local anesthetic to demonstrate in Phase 3 studies significantly reduced pain and opioid use through 72 hours compared to bupivacaine solution, the current standard-of-care local anesthetic for postoperative pain control.
-We are currently assessing the evolving global environment for pharmaceuticals and developing a coordinated global marketing strategy, and at this time we anticipate making ZYNRELEF available to patients in Europe during the second half of 2021.
+As we build large-scale manufacturing capacity to meet the anticipated commercial demand in the U.S. and the rest of the world, we are developing a coordinated global marketing strategy.